okffi/maas-server/README.md

 1. contribute travel data to the server
 2. request reports to visualize travel situation

-API clients specifically submit a user's travel plans, travel traces and request reports.
+API clients specifically submit user's travel plans, travel traces and request reports.

 All communication is done in JSON, encoded as UTF-8.